zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-the-chef-mangement-console/2/_index.md

 ## 2. Reconfigure Chef server

 The install process downloaded and installed the management console package.
 After you install a feature, you must reconfigure the Chef server and the feature.
+Having a separate configuration step gives you the chance to make any additional changes.

 Run the following to reconfigure Chef server.